aniketmaithani/django-redirection-middleware/README.md

 - This ensure that the old url if indexed by SEARCH ENGINE doesn't show 404.
 - Makes redirection easy

+## How to Use
+- Plug this app in your `Django` code base.
+- Register it up in Installed Apps as `redirection`
+- In MIDDLEWARE section define `redirection.middleware.RedirectionBasedOnSlug`
+- That's about it.

 ### PR's are welcome